open-telemetry/opentelemetry-specification/specification/logs/spi.md

 returned as a fallback rather than returning null or throwing an exception, its `name` property SHOULD be set to an empty string, and a message reporting that the specified value is invalid SHOULD be logged.
-A library implementing the OpenTelemetry API may also ignore this name and return a default instance for all calls, if it does not support "named" functionality (e.g. an implementation which is not even observability-related).
+A library implementing the OpenTelemetry SPI may also ignore this name and return a default instance for all calls, if it does not support "named" functionality (e.g. an implementation which is not even observability-related).
 A LoggerProvider could also return a no-op Logger here if application owners configure the SDK to suppress telemetry